 While smaller companies may not be ready yet for broader and more consuming programs like GRI and SASB, we recommend starting with CDP submissions (due annually).
 Their disclosures are narrower, but still ensure your organization is embedding climate thinking at every level.
-It's also the least resource-intensive.
+It's also the least resource-intensive: Watershed's software allows companies to export their carbon data in CDP-ready formatting with a single click, to make filing as painless as possible.